What is Breast Cancer?

 - Surgical Biopsy - A surgeon makes an incision and removes a sample of tissue from the lump or lump area.
 This procedure is done in an operating room and requires some form of sedation or anesthesia.

 The doctor will run several tests on the breast cancer cells to learn what treatments may or may not work, how quickly the cancer may grow and spread and the likelihood that the cancer may return.
-If your cancer spreads to the bone, visit our bone metastases page.
+If your cancer spreads to the bone, please see bone metastases.
 Doctors will also test breast cancer cells for the following characteristics to help determine the best treatment approach:

 - ER- and PR-positive: If the cancer cells have more hormone receptors—estrogen receptors (ER) or progesterone receptors (PR) – than a normal cell, the breast cancer will be classified as estrogen receptor-positive or progesterone receptor-positive.
 A treatment to block these hormones or their receptors may be recommended.

 - HER2: Like ER/PR receptors, some cancer cells have too many HER2 receptors.
 These are called HER2-positive cancers.
 HER2 receptors tell the cell to grow and divide.
 Therefore, cancers that are HER2-positive are more likely to grow and spread more rapidly.
 HER2-positive breast cancers can be more aggressive, but also respond to specific HER-2 targeted drugs.

 - Triple Negative: This cancer tests negative for additional estrogen receptors, progesterone receptors and HER2 receptors and is treated with a combination of surgery, chemotherapy and radiation.